MatejKoplan/flats_spider/README.md

 In such a case, everything else they're only using is only exposed through a public interface.
 This scales better when teams get larger and there are many services.

-## 6. Database Shouldn't Be Exposed Outside of Docker Network
+## 5. Database Shouldn't Be Exposed Outside of Docker Network
 I left the port exposed to the outside for development purposes.
 This is a bad security practice; all services should be as closed off as possible, to reduce exposure to malicious actors.

-## 7. Pagination & better requests
+## 6. Pagination & better requests
 Loading all items at once can be taxing on the user's system and our service.
 It's better to introduce pagination when the number of items can get significant.

-## 8. Additional development services
+## 7. Additional development services
 It's important to make development easier.
 To help with database management, debugging data insertion etc., I also added a service Adminer.
 It exposes the database via localhost:8000.

-## 9. And many more,
+## 8. And many more,
 but this document is already long enough.
+And we should note, that this is good enough for now.
+No need to over-engineer!

 # Development
 1. Create a venv (PyCharm CTRL+SHIFT+A -> select Python interpreter -> follow the setup for a new venv).